Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

-Some numerical examples, corresponding to the cases $E_0 = 1.9$, $2.0125$, $2.1$, $2.16$, $2.175$ and $2.45$ are shown in Figs. \ref{S_F_I} and \ref{S_F_I2}, where Fig. \ref{S_F_I} shows $\theta_f$ and \ref{S_F_I2} shows $\Delta E$.
-The incoming angle is always kept fixed at $\theta_i = 80^{\circ}$.
+Some numerical examples, corresponding to the cases $E_0 = 1.9$, $2.0125$, $2.1$, $2.16$, $2.175$ and $2.45$ are shown in Figs.~\ref{S_F_I} and \ref{S_F_I2}, where Fig.~\ref{S_F_I} shows $\theta_f$ and Fig.~\ref{S_F_I2} shows $\Delta E$.
+The incoming angle is always kept fixed at $\theta_0 = 80^{\circ}$.
 As can be seen, the structure of the set of singularities of the scattering functions changes as the value of the initial energy $E_0$ is increased, and the sequence of $E_0$ values used in the figures demonstrates well the fundamental pattern of these changes.
-For $E_0=1.9$, two basic structures are seen: First, vertical strips along the $\phi$ direction, which are qualitatively similar to the strips that are observed in the uncoupled 2-dof case, i.e., $B_z=0$.
-And second, disks are around a central point.
+For $E_0=1.9$, two basic structures are seen: First, vertical strips along the $\phi$ direction, which are qualitatively similar to the strips that are observed in the uncoupled 2-dof case, i.e., for $B_z=0$.
+And second, disks around a central point.
 The complement of the set of singularities is the set of regions of continuity of the scattering functions.
-If the value of $E_0$ is increased, the structure of strips and circles changes.
+If the value of $E_0$ is increased, the structure of strips and disks changes.
 This change reflects the changes in the structure of the associated tangle between the stable and unstable manifolds of the 3-dof system.

-As we will see in subsection 3.3 in the domain of the scattering functions, i.e., in the $b$--$\phi_i$ plane an important subset related with the caustics in the cross-section is the level zero set of the determinant of the Jacobian matrix of the scattering function, see Ref. \cite{Drotos_2016}.
-This determinant of the Jacobian is defined as
+In the analysis in subsection 3.3 it is necessary to consider another important set in the domain of these scattering functions, i.e. in the $b$--$\phi$ plane, namely the curves along which the Jacobian determinant of these functions is zero ( for its importance see also \cite{jung97} ).
+The Jacobian determinant is defined as